eCloudEdge-Digital/neoedge-central-user-manual/README.md

 ### License Application
-NeoEdge Central application requires a valid license for use.
+NeoEdge Central Enterprise Edition requires a valid license for use.
 Please follow these steps to apply:

 1. **Download License Request File:**
    To apply for a license, you must first download a license request file.
 Open your web browser and navigate to the NeoEdge Central license page: